A VIP complaint at 2 AM reveals everything a résumé hides.

 Team accountability under pressure

 High-stakes environments expose weak accountability fast.
-We look for leaders who give direct, respectful feedback in the moment — not managers who avoid hard conversations.
+Sophia looks for leaders who give direct, respectful feedback in the moment — not managers who avoid hard conversations.

 Event & venue operations